dotnet/docs-maui/docs/data-cloud/local-web-services.md

 A .NET MAUI app running in the Android emulator or iOS simulator can consume an ASP.NET Core web service that's running locally over HTTP.
 This can be achieved by configuring your .NET MAUI app project and your ASP.NET Core web service project to allow clear-text HTTP traffic.

 In the code that defines the URL of your local web service in your .NET MAUI app, ensure that the web service URL specifies the HTTP scheme, and the correct hostname.
-The `DeviceInfo` class can be used to detect the platform the app is running on.
+The <xref:Microsoft.Maui.Devices.DeviceInfo> class can be used to detect the platform the app is running on.
 The correct hostname can then be set as follows:

 ```csharp
 public static string BaseAddress =